Twitter Reacts to Deshaun Watson's 11-Game Suspension From NFL

-Twitter reacts to Deshaun Watson's 11-game suspension from NFL originally appeared on NBC Sports Chicago
+Twitter reacts to Deshaun Watson's 11-game suspension from NFL originally appeared on NBC Sports Washington

 Weeks after Deshaun Watson received a six-game suspension for allegations of sexual misconduct, the NFL has announced it reached a settlement with the players association and is extending the suspension to 11 games, following an appeal.
 They also added on a $5 million fine and mandatory mental health training for the Browns’ quarterback.